Thunderbottom/UltimateBrowserProject/app/src/main/assets/UltimateBrowserProject_introduction_en.md

  - __Long press__ on a card on the home, and you can edit the title.

+## Custom User Agent:

+ - Now you can set custom User Agent in Application settings.

+ - For a list of user agents, visit [User Agent List](http://www.useragentstring.com/pages/useragentstring.php) and set it in `Setting/User Agent/Custom`.

 ## Switch tabs:

  - You can set tab switcher position at the __top or bottom of the screen__ at `Setting/Browser/Tab position`.